Curriculum audit: gender and LGBTQ+ inclusivity

 Embed gender and LGBTQ+ inclusivity throughout your curriculum

-Use our curriculum audit tool to help you and your colleagues think about how you can embed these topics across all areas of learning.
+Use our curriculum audit tool to help you think about how you can embed these topics across all areas of learning.